Mithrandir21/game-deals-android-app/README.md

 # game-deals-android-app
-A repository for an Android app showing game deals from CheakShark API
+A repository for an Android app showing game deals from CheapShark API

 # External Tools
 ## Code Quality